CityOfZion/neo-tools/README.md

 ## Operating System Support
 1. Linux

+## General Notes

+* Camel Casing
+  - In general, where possible, camelCasing is preferred for functions and CLI modules except where an API or implementation uses a different standard.
+The objective is to be familiar to API reference.

 ## Node.js Features

 Node.js is the primary implementation platform right now.
 We are looking for contributions for others.